 While the FDA hasn’t approved any medications specifically to treat meth, some medications can reduce cravings and the severity of withdrawal symptoms.
 Most of these medications help keep a person comfortable and stabilize mental health symptoms.

-Medications for meth detox can include some of the following:
+Medications for meth detox and addiction treatment in Los Angeles, CA can include some of the following:

 - Fluoxetine helps to reduce anxiety, which is a common symptom during detox from any stimulant drug.

 - Bupropion is an anti-depressant that can reduce cravings for meth.

 - Modafinil is a mild stimulant drug that treats narcolepsy and ADHD.
 During meth detox, this medication can reduce cravings and stabilize sleep issues during withdrawal.

 In addition, any other psychiatric medications that help a person with co-occurring mental health issues might be used during meth detox.
 However, after detox, it is best to continue with addiction treatment with some type of continuing care.

 What Happens After Meth Detox in Los Angeles